Beam riding

-Beam-riding, also known as Line-Of-Sight Beam Riding (LOSBR) or beam guidance, is a technique of directing a missile to its target by means of radar or a laser beam.
+Beam-riding, also known as line-of-sight beam riding (LOSBR), beam guidance or radar beam riding is a technique of directing a missile to its target by means of radar or a laser beam.
 The name refers to the way the missile flies down the guidance beam, which is aimed at the target.
-It is one of the simplest guidance systems and was widely used on early missile systems, however it had a number of disadvantages and is now found typically only in short-range roles.
+It is one of the simplest guidance systems and was widely used on early missile systems, however it had a number of disadvantages for long-range targeting and is now found typically only in short-range roles.

 Basic concept

 Beam riding is based on a signal that is pointed towards the target.
 The signal does not have to be powerful, as it is not necessary to use it for tracking as well.

 The main use of this kind of system is to destroy airplanes or tanks.
 First, an aiming station (possibly mounted on a vehicle) in the launching area directs a narrow radar or laser beam at the enemy aircraft or tank.
 Then, the missile is launched and at some point after launch is “gathered” by the radar or laser beam when it flies into it.
 From this stage onwards, the missile attempts to keep itself inside the beam, while the aiming station keeps the beam pointing at the target.
 The missile, controlled by a computer inside it, “rides” the beam to the target.